bazelbuild/bazel/site/docs/tutorial/cc-toolchain-config.md

     Rule '//toolchain:asmjs-toolchain' does not exist
     ```

-    Let's add a ":asmjs-toolchain-config" target to the `toolchain/BUILD` file:
+    Let's add a ":asmjs_toolchain_config" target to the `toolchain/BUILD` file:

     ```
     filegroup(name = "asmjs_toolchain_config")